 If all the leaves are damaged and fall off the orchid can still show signs of recovery over the following weeks but on a longer time scale with a slower rate or recovery.

 Too Much Fertilizer Turns Orchid Leaves Yellow

 Orchid roots are more sensitive then most houseplants and can burn and die back if your use ordinary houseplant fertilizer.

 Too much fertilizer burns the roots of orchids causing them to die back.
 The burnt roots are no longer capable or transporting water and nutrients around the plant which causes the orchids leaves to turn yellow as a sign of stress.

-Orchids are not necessarily heavy feeders but in my experience, orchids look their best with a specially formulated orchid fertilizer supports health growth and encourages flowering.
+Orchids are not necessarily heavy feeders but in my experience, orchids look their best with a specially formulated orchid fertilizer supports healthy growth and encourages flowering.

 Specific orchid fertilizer contains all the nutrients, at the right concentration for orchids to thrive and reduces any risk of the roots burning or excess salts accumulating in the soil which can interferes with orchid roots ability to uptake water, both of which can turn the leaves of orchids yellow.